bonedaddy/blog/content/blog/homelab/posts/better_internet_security_privacy_through_dns.md

     # One thread should be sufficient, can be increased on beefy machines.
 In reality for most users running on small networks or on a single machine, it should be unnecessary to seek performance enhancement by increasing num-threads above 1.
     num-threads: 1

-    # Ensure kernel buffer is large enough to not lose messages in traffic spikes
+    # Ensure kernel buffers is large enough to not lose messages in traffic spikes
     so-rcvbuf: 1m
+    so-sndbuf: 1m

+    aggressive-nsec: yes

     # Ensure privacy of local IP ranges
     private-address: 192.168.0.0/16